 Moving to the Netherlands from the US

-Whether you’re moving to the Netherlands alone or moving to the Netherlands with a family, we’ve got everything you need right here, from education to neighbourhoods and house prices.
+Whether you’re moving to the Netherlands alone or moving to the Netherlands with a family, we’ve got everything you need right here, including how easy it is to move there, how much it costs, information on education, neighbourhoods, and house prices.
 And we promise not to use any double Dutch.

 We can also offer you free quotes for shipping your possessions.
 If you fill in the form at the top of this page, you can see how much moving to the Netherlands would cost.

-We’ve calculated the average international shipping rates and durations for some of our most sought-after journeys from the US to the Netherlands.
+We’ve calculated the average international shipping rates and durations for ocean freight and air freight from the US to the Netherlands, so you can get a clear picture on what option is best for you.

-The rates are sourced from WorldFreightRates.com, and are based on the port-to-port transportation of a 20ft container of used furniture worth $53,620 – the typical value of the contents of a three-bedroom house (according to Admiral Insurance.)
-These prices were last updated in August 2019.
+The rates are sourced from Freightos.com, and are based on the port-to-port transportation of a 20ft container of used furniture worth $53,620 – the typical value of the contents of a three-bedroom house (according to Admiral Insurance.)
+These prices were last updated in December 2024.

-Please note: these container shipping costs exclude typical add-ons such as door-to-door delivery, professional packing/unpacking, and basic insurance cover.
-Our shipping suppliers normally incorporate these services into their prices, so expect some discrepancy between the rates given here and the quotes you receive.
+Please note: these container shipping costs exclude typical add-ons such as door-to-door delivery, professional packing and unpacking, as well as basic insurance cover.
+Shipping suppliers normally incorporate these services into their prices, so expect some discrepancy between the rates given here and the quotes you receive.
 These estimates should be used as an indication only.

 Select the size of your move to get free quotes